 By recognizing the benefit now, you will have the ability to spend additional time to raise the company’s value to reach a better sale price.
 Fully understanding the sale potential of the business often allows you to secure a better purchase price.
 A valuation expert can have a list of comparable purchases to strengthen your claim on the greater sale price.

 The majority of business owners understand what their respective business is worth by analyzing market statistics.
 However, a certified business appraiser will be able to measure the business’s value reliably.
-While statistics can validate what you have learned based on market data, a business valuation extends further than that and offers additional details to benefit your business.
+Statistics can validate what you have learned based on market data.
+However, a business valuation extends further than that and offers additional details to benefit your business.